DHTMLX/scheduler-docs/data/touch_support.md

 ###Lightbox

-Scheduler API provides the [responsive_lightbox](api/scheduler_responsive_lightbox_config.md) configuration option that enables the responsiveness of the lightbox.
+Scheduler API provides the [responsive_lightbox](api/scheduler_responsive_lightbox_config.md) configuration option that enables responsiveness of the lightbox.

 ~~~~js
 scheduler.config.responsive_lightbox = true; //true by default
 //you need to set this value to false to disable the responsiveness of the lightbox
 ~~~~

 The elements of the lightbox adapt to a small screen in the image below:

 <img src="lightbox_responsive.png"/>